sanujsriv/intent-guard/README.md

 # intent-guard
-IntentGuard (a real-time intention &amp; behavior verification layer)
+IntentGuard is a real-time intention and behavior verification layer for autonomous agents.
+It continuously monitors agent actions for task drift, policy violations, and anomalous behavior, and triggers intervention or reporting.